Xartrick/WoWObjectManager/README.md

 WoWObjectManager
 ================

-Objectmanager for World of Warcraft.
+ObjectManager for World of Warcraft patch 5.3.0 17055.

 Requirements